DIG-Kaust/MLgeoscience/docs/lectures/14_vae.md

 usually categorized under the umbrella of unsupervised learning.

-Another very exciting area of statistics that has been recently heavily influenced by the deep learning revolution is the so-called field of *Generative modelling*.
+Another very exciting area of statistics that has been recently heavily influenced by the deep learning revolution is the so-called field of *generative modelling*.
 Here, instead of having access to input-target pairs, we are able to only gather a (large) number of samples $\mathbf{X} = \{ \mathbf{x}^{(1)}, \mathbf{x}^{(2)}, ..., \mathbf{x}^{(N_s)} \}$ that we believe come from a given hidden distribution.
 The task that we wish to accomplished is  therefore: